 Businesses must meet their customers where they are, which over the past decade has come to mean on social networks.
 In 2020, users spent over 2.5 hours a day on social networks, a figure that has increased every year since measurement began.
 As a result, businesses continue to shift their advertising and marketing dollars online.

-As a social network, Meta can generate revenue growth by increasing user numbers, and by charging more for the ads each user is exposed to.
+As a social network, Meta generates revenue growth by increasing its user base and charging advertisers more for the ads each user is shown.

-Over the last two years the number of Meta's monthly active users, a key usage metric for the company, grew 8.09% annually to 3.74 billion users.
-This is decent growth for a consumer internet company.
+Over the last two years, Meta's monthly active users, a key performance metric for the company, grew 5.48% annually to 3.96 billion.
+This growth lags behind the hottest consumer internet apps.

 Revenue Per User

-Average revenue per user (ARPU) is a critical metric to track for every consumer internet product and for Meta it measures how much it makes off ads served to each user, proxy for how valuable advertisers find its audience and its ad-targeting capabilities.
+Average revenue per user (ARPU) is a critical metric to track for consumer internet businesses like Meta because it measures how much the company earns from the ads shown to its users.
+ARPU can also be a proxy for how valuable advertisers find Meta's audience and its ad-targeting capabilities.

 User Acquisition Efficiency

-Consumer internet businesses like Meta grow by a combination of product virality, paid advertisement and occasional incentives, unlike enterprise products that are typically sold by sales teams.
+Consumer internet businesses like Meta grow from a combination of product virality, paid advertisement, and incentives (unlike enterprise software products, which are often sold by dedicated sales teams).

-Meta is very efficient at acquiring new users, spending only 16.5% of its gross profit on marketing over the last year.
-This level of sales and marketing spend efficiency is indicative of a combination of scale and a highly differentiated product offering, which gives Meta the freedom to invest its resources into new growth initiatives while still maintaining optionality.
+Meta is extremely efficient at acquiring new users, spending only 12.6% of its gross profit on sales and marketing expenses over the last year.
+This efficiency indicates that it has a highly differentiated product offering and customer acquisition advantages from scale, giving Meta the freedom to invest its resources into new growth initiatives while maintaining optionality.

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-Meta's free cash flow came in at $5.28 billion in Q4, down 57.9% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+Meta's free cash flow came in at $13.6 billion in Q3, up 7,784% year on year.

-Sporting a market capitalization of $390 billion, more than $40.7 billion in cash and with positive free cash flow over the last twelve months, we're confident that Meta has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $804 billion, a $61.1 billion cash balance, and positive free cash flow over the last 12 months, we're confident that Meta has the resources needed to pursue a high-growth business strategy.